Bram-dc/vite-plugin-react-native-web/README.md

 });
 ```

-If you are getting errors of please report them in the issues section.
+If you are getting errors please report them in the issues section.

 The following variables are transformed by the plugin:
 - `global` is transformed to `window`